Zslez/htam/README.md

 Various improvements:

-    - "htam.pi" function speed of execution increased
+    - "htam.pi" speed of execution increased

     - "htam.floor" function is now literally a 1-line code, maybe i'll remove it in the future